negativeExponent/vbam-libretro/README.md

   - [Contributing](#contributing)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+This is a minimal fork of libretro-vbam which itself is a fork of VBA-M (VisualBoyAdvance-M) for libretro with some perfomance enhancements, accuracy and bug fixes.

+Some changes includes:
+* GB Sound Effects (echo, surround, stereo separation)
+* Fix for Pinball Deluxe
+* Fix for missing sprites in GBC
+* Better GB to GBC compatibility for some games
+* Better libretro integration like update memory maps, input bitmasks etc...
+* others

 [![Join the chat at https://gitter.im/visualboyadvance-m/Lobby](https://badges.gitter.im/visualboyadvance-m/Lobby.svg)](https://gitter.im/visualboyadvance-m/Lobby)
 [![Build Status](https://travis-ci.org/visualboyadvance-m/visualboyadvance-m.svg?branch=master)](https://travis-ci.org/visualboyadvance-m/visualboyadvance-m)